-ADE 812, 832 & 852: Diagnosis, Treatment Planning and Case Presentations (I, II & III) - 9 credit hours total = 812: 3; 832: 3; 852: 3
+ADE 812 & 852: Diagnosis, Treatment Planning and Case Presentations (I, & III)

 These sessions provide a comprehensive and in-depth study of orthodontic diagnosis, treatment planning and American Board of Orthodontics (ABO) case reports of patients treated by orthodontic residents in the clinic.
 The seminar format of this block will allow interaction and discussion between all faculty and residents during the case presentations.